Admission Requirements for Creative Writing, MFA

 View the Graduate Tuition and Fees page.

-Funding packages of between $1,000 and $3,000 are available.
+Funding packages of between $1,000 and $4,000 are available.
 Every student accepted to the program will be considered for these funding packages.
-Also, at least one TA position will be offered per cohort—only students who apply before the March 1 priority deadline will be eligible for this TAship.
+Also, at least four TA positions will be offered per cohort—only students who apply before the March 1 priority deadline will be eligible for these TAships.
 This is separate from the financial aid opportunities outlined below.

 Graduate students who have been accepted into a degree program and are enrolled for at least 6 credits per semester are eligible to apply for financial aid.
 Please visit the Financial Aid for Graduate Students page for information regarding available aid options.